mstemm/labs/security/falco/README.md

      tags: [container, shell]
    ```

-This is a rather complex rule, don't worry if you don't fully understand it at this moment.
+This is a rather complex rule, don't worry if you don't fully understand every section at this moment.

 Notice that you can define and use macros to make your rules more readable and powerful.
 For example the `and container` condition above corresponds to the macro